Rites of Zhou

 In comparison with other works of its type, the Rite's ruler, though a sage, does not create the state, but merely organizes a bureaucracy.
-It could not have been composed during the Western Zhou, and was probably based on Warring States period societies.
-Michael Puett and Mark Edward Lewis compares its system of duties and ranks to the "Legalism" of Shang Yang.
+It could not have been composed during the Western Zhou.
+With a vision based on Warring States period society, Mark Edward Lewis takes it as closely linked to the major administrative reforms of the period.
+He and Michael Puett compare its system of duties and ranks to the "Legalism" of Shang Yang, which is not to say that they had any direct relation.

 Authorship

 The book appeared in the middle of the 2nd century BC, when it was found and included in the collection of Old Texts in the library of Prince Liu De (劉德; d.
 130 BC), a younger brother of the Han emperor Wu.
 Its first editor was Liu Xin (c.
 50 BC – AD 23), who credited it to the Duke of Zhou.
 Tradition since at least the Song dynasty continued this attribution, with the claim that Liu Xin's edition was the final one.

 In the 12th century, it was given special recognition by being placed among the Five Classics as a substitute for the long-lost sixth work, the Classic of Music.

 In the late 19th and early 20th centuries, following Kang Youwei, the book was often seen as a forgery by Liu Xin.
 Currently, a few holdouts continue to insist on a Western Zhou date while the majority follow Qian Mu and Gu Jiegang in assigning the work to about the 3rd century BC.
-Yu Yingshi argues for a date in the late Warring States period based on a comparison of titles in the text with extant bronze inscriptions and calendrical knowledge implicit in the work In this view, the word "Zhou" in the title refers not to the Western Zhou but to the royal State of Zhou of the Warring States; the small area still directly under the king's control.
+Yu Yingshi argues for a date in the late Warring States period based on a comparison of titles in the text with extant bronze inscriptions and calendrical knowledge implicit in the work.
+In this view, the word "Zhou" in the title refers not to the Western Zhou but to the royal State of Zhou of the Warring States; the small area still directly under the king's control.